 - Global Switch Holdings Limited on matters of BVI law in connection with its €3,000,000,000 Euro Medium Term Note Programme.

 - Playtech Plc on matters of Isle of Man law in connection with its placement of €297 million of senior unsecured convertible bonds due 2019, issued by the Company’s wholly-owned Jersey subsidiary and guaranteed by the Company.

-- Crossrider plc on matters of Isle of Man law in connection with its listing on AIM.
+- Kape Technologies plc on matters of BVI and Isle of Man law in connection with its US$936 million agreement to acquire VPN business ExpressVPN and on Kape’s associated US$354 million underwritten equity offering and US$475 million loan facilities.

 - The Sellers of Oldford Group Limited on matters of Isle of Man law relating to the sale of Oldford Group to Amaya Gaming Group Inc. (TSX: AYA) for an aggregate purchase price of US$4.9 billion.
 Oldford Group is the parent company of Rational Group, the world’s largest online poker business and owner and operator of the PokerStars and Full Tilt Poker brands.
 The acquisition was effected via a statutory merger under the Isle of Man Companies Act 2006 and is believed to be one of the first transactional mergers under the 2006 Act and highest value local deals ever completed in the Isle of Man.

 - BC Partners, a leading European private equity firm, on matters of Isle of Man law in connection with its acquisition of a majority stake in car rental technology platform CarTrawler from the Company’s founders, other individual shareholders and ECI Partners.

 - Playtech plc on its redomicile from the BVI to the Isle of Man and subsequent listing on the London Stock Exchange.

 - On the merger of two BVI group holding companies and the subsequent redomicile of the surviving company to Cyprus.